-Element Outline of function associated with the element Demand management This is the beginning of the supply chain where the following functions should take place: Determining a needs assessment dealing with issues such as: Understanding future needs; Identifying critical delivery dates; The frequency of need; Linking the requirement to the budget; Doing an expenditure analysis (based on past expenditures); Determining the specifications; Doing a commodity analysis (checking for alternatives); and Doing an industry analysis.
+Element Outline of function associated with the element Demand This is the beginning of the supply chain where the following functions should take place: management Determining a needs assessment dealing with issues such as: Understanding future needs; Identifying critical delivery dates; The frequency of need: Linking the requirement to the budget: Doing an expenditure analysis (based on past expenditures); Determining the specifications; Doing a commodity analysis (checking for alternatives); and Doing an industry analysis • Doing an industry analysis.
 This is a cross-functional exercise that brings the supply chain practitioner closer to the end user and ensuring that value for money is achieved.
-Acquisitioning Management This is the stage where: The preferential procurement policy objectives are identified that could be met through the specific contract; The strategy of how the market is to be approached is determined; Applicable depreciation rates are determined; The total cost of ownership (TCO) principle is being applied e.g. Life cycle cost; Inventory carrying cost; The bid document would be compiled, attaching all necessary required documents and giving conditions etc; The bid evaluation criteria is determined; Bids would be evaluated and recommendations tabled; Contract documents would be compiled and signed; Contract administration is used to kick-start the logistics management process.
-Logistics Management For stock or inventory items the following functions will amongst others be performed: ) Coding of items; ) Setting of inventory levels; ) Placing of orders; ) Receiving and distribution of material; ) Stores/Warehouse management; ) Expediting orders; ) Transport management; and ) Vendor performance etc. For fixed capital items (construction and road projects, immovable property) a similar process, mutates mutandis has to be adopted, i.e. appropriate classification, additions to asset and property register, valuation, main use, etc. From this process the financial system is activated to generate payments Disposal Management At this stage: Obsolescence planning or depreciation rates per item required to be calculated; A data base of all redundant material is kept; Material is inspected for potential re-use; A strategy is determined of how the items are going to be disposed of; and Executing the physical disposal process.
-Again a similar set of procedures is applicable to fixed capital stock, i.e. depreciation, maintenance and replacement planning and costing, etc. Supply Chain Performance Here a monitoring process takes place, undertaking a retrospective analysis to determine whether the proper process is being followed and whether the desired objectives are achieved.
-Some of the issues that may be reviewed are: Achievement of goals; Compliance to norms and standards; Savings generated; Stores efficiency; Cost variance per item; Contract breach etc; Cost efficiency of procurement process (i.e. the cost of the process itself); Whether supply chain objectives are consistent with government's broader policy focus That the material construction standards become increasingly aligned with those standards that support international best practice; That the principles of co-operative governance as expounded in the Constitution are observed; and That the reduction of regional economic disparities are promoted.
+Acquisitioning This is the stage where: Management • The preferential procurement policy objectives are identified that could be met through the specific contract; I he strategy of how the market is to be approached is determined; Applicable depreciation rates are determined; • The total cost of ownership (TCO) principle is being applied e.g. • Life cycle cost; Inventory carrying cost; The hid desurgent would be compiled attaching all responses any indicating the response of The bid document would be complied, attaching all necessary required documents and giving conditions etc; The bid evaluation criteria is determined; Bids would be evaluated and recommendations tabled; Contract documents would be compiled and signed; Contract administration is done; and Contract information is used to kick-start the logistics management process.
+Logistics For stock or inventory items the following functions will amongst others be performed: Management Coding of items; Setting of inventory levels; Placing of orders; Receiving and distribution of material; Stores/Warehouse management: • Expediting orders; Transport management; and Vendor performance etc. nutates mutandis has to be adopted, i.e. appropriate classification, additions to asset and property register, valuation, main use, etc. From this process the financial system is activated to generate payments Disposal At this stage: Management Obsolescence planning or depreciation rates per item required to be calculated; A data base of all redundant material is kept; Material is inspected for potential re-use; A strategy is determined of now the items are going to be disposed of, and Again a similar set of procedures is applicable to fixed capital stock i.e. depreciation maintenance and replacement planning and costing, etc. Supply Chain Here a monitoring process takes place, undertaking a retrospective analysis to determine whether Performance the proper process is being followed and whether the desired objectives are achieved.
+Some of the issues that may be reviewed are: Achievement of goals; Compliance to norms and standards: Savings generated; Stores efficiency; Cost variance per item; Contract brooch ato: Contract predenters, Cost efficiency of procurement process (i.e. the cost of the process itself): Whether supply chain objectives are consistent with government's broader policy focus That the material construction standards become increasingly aligned with those attandards that constructions have been been been been been been been be stanuaros that support international best practice; That the principles of co-operative governance as expounded in the Constitution are observed; and That the reduction of regional economic disparities are promoted.